markussilvan/dit/README.md

 # Dit

-Dit is a simple and light-weight distributed issue tracker designed to work with distributed version control systems like git and Mercurial.
+Dit is a simple and light-weight distributed issue tracker designed to work with distributed version control systems like Git.
-Dit maintains an issue database directory on disk, next to your other project files, in YAML format.
-This directory can be kept under version control, alongside project code.
+Dit maintains an issue database directory on disk, with files written in a line-based and human-editable format.
+This directory can be kept under version control, alongside project code, or in a separate (sub)repository.

 Console based *dit-cli* and graphical *dit-gui* clients are developed using Python and PyQt.
 The GUI provides fast and easy access to dit issues without need